szczyglis-dev/py-gpt/README.md

 # 2.0.159 (2024-02-21)

 - Added workdir placeholders to images stored from Assistants.
-- Added tooltips on model list.
+- Added tooltips on modes list.
 - Added force synchronous command call if more than one command to execute.

 # 2.0.158 (2024-02-21)